- list (n.1)

 - lithium (n.)

 - silver-white metallic element, 1818, with element ending -ium + lithia, Modern Latin name given by Swedish chemist Jöns Jacob Berzelius (1779-1848) to the earth from which it was extracted, from Greek lithos "stone" (see litho-).
-So called from its mineral origin and to distinguish it from two previously known alkalis of vegetable origin.
+The name indicates its mineral origin and distinguishes it from two previously known alkalis of vegetable origin.

-- before vowels, lith-, word-forming element meaning "stone, rock;" from comb. form of Greek lithos "stone, a precious stone, marble; a piece on a game board," of unknown origin.
+- before vowels, lith-, word-forming element meaning "stone, rock;" from comb. form of Greek lithos "stone, a precious stone, marble; a piece on a game board," a word of unknown origin.

 - lithograph (n.)